Google Ad Grant

 With the Google Ad Grant, your organization’s website appears at the top of Google search results when people search for topics related to your mission.
 That means more visibility, more website traffic, and more supporters finding you, all without spending a dollar on advertising.

-The program recently turned 22 years old, and Google has continued to expand its capabilities, including the introduction of Performance Max (PMax) campaigns for Grant accounts, which use AI to optimize placements across Search and more.
+The program recently turned 22 years old, and Google has continued to expand its capabilities, including Performance Max campaigns for Grant accounts, which use AI to optimize placements across Search and more.

 What we’ve done with the Grant.